cbor-wg/array-tags/draft-jroatch-cbor-tags.md

-{{ex-multidim}} shows a declaration of a two-dimensional array in the C language, a representation of that in CBOR using both a multidimensional array tag and a typed array tag, as well as the same using the multidimensional array tag only with a basic CBOR array (which, with the numbers chosen for the example, happens to be shorter).
+{{ex-multidim}} shows a declaration of a two-dimensional array in the C language, a representation of that in CBOR using both a multidimensional array tag and a typed array tag.

 ~~~
 uint16_t a[2][3] = {